-Both products are simpler to set up and use than most other whole-home DVRs, and the recent additions of ad skipping and a channel-surfing guide put them on equal footing feature-wise.
-Tablo remains the best all-around DVR for cord-cutters with antennas, with a slight edge to the newer Tablo Quad.
-If not for some early ad-skipping issues and longstanding video quality limitations, it’d be pretty much perfect.
+Both products are simpler to set up and use than most other whole-home DVRs, making them the best all-around DVR for cord-cutters with antennas (we give a slight edge to the Tablo Quad).
+But due to some video quality limitations and a lack of automatic ad skipping, they haven’t quite achieved over-the-air DVR perfection.

 Pick your pieces